-&lt;sup>101 The U.S. has not categorically stated which parts of the Additional Protocol it considers to be customary international law.
-However, comments by Michael J. Matheson in 1977 note that the U.S. applies many (if not most) of the provisions of API as a matter of policy.
-See Michael J. Matheson, Remarks at the Sixth Annual American Red Cross-Washington College of Law Conference on International Humanitarian Law: A Workshop on Customary International Law and the 1977 Protocols Additional to the 1949 Geneva Conventions, 2 Am U. Int'l L. Rev. 419 (1987), https://digitalcommons.wcl.american.edu/cgi/viewcontent.cgi?article=1660&context =auilr settings.
-Such policy-based decisions may not yet be customary international law, nor may they ever be, but they may still be seen as beginning to set out the constraints and boundaries which international law is imposing on States and their decision-making process in assessing national detention operations and guidelines within armed conflict settings.
-Not only do the potential differing views of the constraints imposed by non-binding but informative international law norms prevent the formation of customary international law, it is also particularly poignant in military operations involving coalitions of countries.
-For example, in multi-nation military operations in NIAC settings, such as the conflict against ISIS in Syria, there are numerous countries operating under a single unified command chain, but who have their own nation state interpretations of LOAC to adhere to.
+While there are no binding international legal norms that require it, many nation states chose, as a matter of policy, to treat detainees captured in a NIAC setting in accordance with the norms and values inherent in Geneva Convention protections for POWs.
+103 Notably, the LOAC manuals of Germany, Denmark, and Australia do not distinguish between detainees captured in an IAC versus NIAC settings.104 Such policy-based decisions may not yet be customary international law, nor may they ever be, but they may still be seen as beginning to set out the constraints and boundaries which international law is imposing on States and their decision-making process in assessing national detention operations and guidelines within armed conflict settings.
+105 Not only do the potential differing views of the constraints imposed by non-binding but informative international law norms prevent the formation of customary international law, it is also particularly poignant in military operations involving coalitions of countries.
+For example, in multi-nation military operations in NIAC settings, such as the conflict against ISIS in Syria, there are numerous countries operating under a single unified command chain, but who have their own nation state interpretations of LOAC to adhere to.106

-&lt;sup>102 See generally Geneva Convention III, supra note 70.
+102 See generally Geneva Convention III, supra note 70.

-&lt;sup>103 See Laura Dickinson, National Security Policymaking in the Shadow of International Law, 21 UTAH L. REV. 629, 629 (2021) (discussing how IHRL norms and values are being adopted as a matter of policy and practice in U.S. national security policymaking).
+103 See Laura Dickinson, National Security Policymaking in the Shadow of International Law, 21 UTAH L. REV. 629, 629 (2021) (discussing how IHRL norms and values are being adopted as a matter of policy and practice in U.S. national security policymaking).